Tamiya Corporation: Entrance of plastic models

 The company was founded in 1946 as Tamiya Shoji & Co.
-(Tamiya Commerce Company) by Yoshio Tamiya (ja) (15 May 1905 – 2 November 1988) in Oshika, Shizuoka City.
-It was a sawmill and lumber supply company.
-With the high availability of wood, the timber company's wood products division (founded in 1947) also produced wooden models of ships and airplanes, which later became company's foundation.
+(Tamiya Commerce Company in translation) by Yoshio Tamiya (ja) (15 May 1905 – 2 November 1988) in Oshika, Shizuoka City.
+Initially the company was a sawmill and lumber supply.
+With the high availability of wood, the timber company's wood products division (founded in 1947) also started to produce wooden models of ships and airplanes, which later became the company's main line of production.
 In 1953, the company stopped selling architectural lumber and focused solely on model making.

-In the mid-1950s, wooden model sales were decreased due to foreign-made plastic models starting to be imported.
+In the mid-1950s, wooden model sales were decreasing due to foreign-made plastic models starting to be imported.
 This led the company to also manufacture plastic models, starting in 1959.
 Their first model was the Japanese battleship Yamato.
 Tamiya's competitors already sold similar models for 350 yen, forcing the company to match the price.
 However, at this cheap price, Tamiya was unable to recover the cost of producing metal molds, so once again, they refocused on wooden models.

-In the 1960s, using metal molds no longer needed for plastic toys, Tamiya was able to release a racecar mini-kit, which financed the production of their next plastic model.
+In the 1960s, advance in technology made the use of metal molds no longer necessary to produce plastic toys, so Tamiya was able to release a racecar mini-kit, which financed the production of their next plastic model.
 To their good fortune, it became a hit.
-They decided their second plastic model would be the Panther tank—it had a linear form, which would make the molds simple to produce.
-They commissioned illustrator Shigeru Komatsuzaki (ja) to do the box art.
-The Panther was motorized, moved well, and had a clear instruction manual, which made it easy to assemble, all of which gained it a good reputation.
-The model was made in a 1:35 scale—later to become a standard scale modelling scale for military subjects—because it was decided that the tank would use a single Type 2 battery (but would hold two of them).
+They decided that their second plastic model would be the Panther tank—it had a linear form, which would make the molds simple to produce.
+They commissioned illustrator Shigeru Komatsuzaki (ja) to create the box art.
+The Panther gained a good reputation for several of its features: it was motorized, had a good moving performance and was accompanied with a clear instruction manual, which made it easy to assemble.
+The model was made in a 1:35 scale— which later became the standard scale for military modelling.
+This particular scale was chosen because it was decided that the tank would hold two Type 2 batteries, despite using just one of them for its function.

 Metal molds

-Tamiya is known for the extremely high accuracy of their molds, which is reflected in the final product after assembly.
-For example, in the past, when Tamiya manufactured plastic models using craftsmen's skills and earlier designs, other companies' products represented bolts as simple hemispheric protuberances while Tamiya represented bolts more accurately as hexagonal posts.
-This level of detail and thoroughness with which they produced their models earned them a high reputation, even overseas.

-Initially, Tamiya ordered metal molds from outside contractors, but often had delays and unclear pricing, which led to trouble.
-Then, they scouted metal-mold craftsmen into the company and in 1964 started their own Metal Molds division.
+Initially, Tamiya ordered metal molds from outside contractors, but often had delays and unclear pricing, which led to business problems.
+They decided then to scout metal-mold craftsmen to hire and created their own Metal Molds division in 1964.
 Starting in 1966, they transferred a number of craftsmen to the Mold Manufacturing Factory.
 These craftsmen slowly gained the know-how and came to make molds for Tamiya.
 Today, computer-aided design (CAD) is also used in the development process.

+Tamiya's models became renowned for the extremely high accuracy of their molds, which reflected in the final product after assembly.
+For example, in the early days when the company manufactured plastic models using craftsmen's skills, Tamiya represented bolts very accurately as hexagonal posts, while other companies' products represented bolts as simple hemispheric protuberances.
+This level of detail and thoroughness with which they produced their models earned them a high reputation, including overseas.